Lifestyle

 abandoned places in North Carolina

 If we are talking about abandoned places in North Carolina, you will be surprised by the sheer number.
-Visiting these sites, you can feel the energy that once a part of these locations.
+Visiting these sites, you can feel the energy that was once a part of these locations.

-However, today these places fall under the abandoned places in NC.
+However, today, these places fall under the abandoned places in NC.
 Some of these places are overtaken by nature’s forces, while some are in bad condition due to changing weather.
 If you are an adventurer, then these places have everything to get your adrenaline rushing.

 1. Ghost Town In The Sky

 Ghost Town is a dream project of a Virginian native, R.B.
-Coburn, who wanted to create the wild west in North Carolina.
+Coburn, who wanted to create the Wild West in North Carolina.
 R.B.
 Coburn purchased a piece of land at the foot of a great smoky mountain and created an infrastructure that soon became one of the world’s top tourist attractions.

-Since Ghost Town has been abandoned in the mountains, making it one of the interesting abandoned places in North Carolina.
+Since Ghost Town has been abandoned in the mountains, making it one of the most interesting abandoned places in North Carolina.

 2. The Old Cannon Memorial Hospital